-Inventories are valued at acquisition or production cost and measured using the average method or at the lower net realizable value.
+Inventories are valued at cost using the average method or at the lower net realizable value.

 Cash and cash equivalents

 Cash and cash equivalents comprise cash and bank balances and are recognized at nominal values.
 No loss allowances in accordance with IFRS 9 were recognized due to immateriality.